Importing Expectations from HAR, Postman & Pact

-MockServer can import expectations directly from HAR (HTTP Archive) files and Postman Collection v2.x files.
-This lets you record real HTTP traffic in your browser or Postman, then replay it through MockServer without writing expectations by hand.
+MockServer can import expectations directly from HAR (HTTP Archive) files, Postman Collection v2.x files, and Pact v3 consumer contracts.
+This lets you record real HTTP traffic, reuse existing collections, or bootstrap stubs from a published contract without writing expectations by hand.

 Common use cases: